Stock market today: Wall Street holds steadier after its worst loss in months

 NEW YORK (AP) — U.S. stocks are holding steadier Thursday following their worst tumble in months.

-Stocks got some relief from an easing of yields in the bond market following the release of a couple reports on U.S. workers.
-The data could give the Federal Reserve more of the evidence it wants of a slowdown in inflation before it will deliver the cuts to interest rates that investors desire so much.
+A suite of reports suggested the economy remains solid, blasting past earlier expectations for a recession, while pressures on inflation may be easing.
+Such data could give the Federal Reserve more of the evidence it wants of a slowdown in inflation before it will deliver the cuts to interest rates that investors desire so much.
 A day earlier, stocks fell sharply after the Fed's chair warned it doesn't have enough such evidence yet.

-Lower bond yields help all kinds of investments, and they tend to benefit high-growth stocks in particular.
-That helped tech stocks recover some of their sharp tumble a day before, when Alphabet and Microsoft sank despite reporting stronger profits for the latest quarter than analysts expected.
+Lower interest rates help all kinds of investments, and they tend to benefit high-growth stocks in particular.
+Tech stocks recovered some of their sharp tumble a day before, when Alphabet and Microsoft sank despite reporting stronger profits for the latest quarter than analysts expected.

 Big Tech stocks are facing very high expectations after they soared much more than the rest of the market last year, carrying the S&P 500 to records recently.
-Apple, Amazon and Meta Platforms will report their latest results after trading ends for the day.
+Apple, Amazon and Meta Platforms, the owner of Facebook and Instagram, will report their latest results after trading ends for the day.
 They’ll also need to deliver big numbers to justify their big runs higher.

-On the losing end of Wall Street, Metlife sank 3.7% despite reporting stronger profit and revenue than Wall Street expected to see.
+On the losing end of Wall Street, MetLife sank 4.6% despite reporting stronger profit and revenue than Wall Street expected.
 Analysts pointed to its forecast for 2024, where the insurer put some numbers on challenges it had previously discussed.

-New York Community Bancorp. fell another 2.3% after plunging 37.7% a day before, when it reported a much larger quarterly loss than expected and cut its dividend to build its financial strength.
-The surprising report caused stocks of other regional banks to tumble, reminiscent of the banking crisis last year that led to the collapse of Silicon Valley Bank, Signature Bank and others.
+New York Community Bancorp. fell another 11.4% after plunging 37.7% a day before, when it reported a much larger quarterly loss than expected and cut its dividend to build its financial strength.
+The surprising report caused stocks of other regional banks to tumble, reviving uncomfortable memories of the banking crisis last year that led to the collapses of Silicon Valley Bank, Signature Bank and others.

 New York Community Bancorp. had acquired much of Signature, and analysts say much of its struggles are because of factors related to that.
-But its losses tied to commercial real estate serve as a reminder of challenges facing the entire industry.
-The KBW Nasdaq Regional Bank index was holding steadier, down 0.5%, following Wednesday’s tumble of 6%.
+But its losses tied to commercial real estate are a reminder of challenges facing the entire industry.
+The KBW Nasdaq Regional Bank index fell 3.2%, following Wednesday’s tumble of 6%.

 In the bond market, the yield on the 10-year Treasury fell to 3.88% from 3.92% late Wednesday.